首页 | 本学科首页 官方微博 | 高级检索

 Detection and attribution of anthropogenic forcing to diurnal temperature range changes from 1950 to 1999: comparing multi-model simulations with observations

-Authors:Liming Zhou Robert E Dickinson Aiguo Dai Paul Dirmeyer
+Authors:Liming Zhou Robert E. Dickinson Aiguo Dai Paul Dirmeyer

-Institution:1.
+Affiliation:1.
 School of Earth and Atmospheric Sciences, Georgia Institute of Technology, 311 Ferst Drive, Atlanta, GA, 30332, USA

 2. Department of Geological Sciences, The University of Texas at Austin, Austin, TX, 78712, USA